February 14, 2013: Switzerland Signs First Model II Intergovernmental Agreement

 This latest agreement further bolsters the U.S.’s position to address the global FATCA compliance problem using the IGA methodology.
 In addition to Switzerland, Japan is also expected to sign a Model II IGA and has been in active talks with the U.S. to conclude an agreement.
 With the release of the Final Regulations last month, we expect that many more countries will begin to actively enter into IGA agreements in the near future.

-Full article and U.S. Department of the Treasury’s announcement from February 2013 are available for download.
-Read more about additional Memorandum of Understanding from June 7, 2013.
+Full article, Switzerland’s Intergovernmental Agreement with the U.S., and the Memorandum of Understanding from June 7, 2013 are available for download.
 For more information please contact a FATCA Leader or click here.